Gordon Lymbery Scholarship

 Candidates for the Gordon Lymbery, PhD Memorial Scholarship must have graduated from a Northern Nevada high school, or received a GED, and must be seeking a certificate or degree.

-The deadline to apply via the online application for either award is March 15th.
+The deadline to apply via the online application is March 15.

 About Gordon Lymbery